colinjh/switchtv_moviesapp/README.md

 -----
 ##### JSON5

 The biggest stumbling block for the whole task was dealing with the json data.
 The keys not being in a string was a big issue in trying to utilise the data.
-I ended up finding the JSON5 library which allowed me to use key without strings, though it couldn't deal with the internal double quotes in the value and I ended up edit the data manually so that I could move on.
+I ended up finding the JSON5 library which allowed me to use key without strings, though it couldn't deal with the internal double quotes in the value and I ended up editing the data manually so that I could move on.

 ##### jQuery

-I decided to use jQuery as it wass the the library I am most familiar with.
-I took the appoach to template what I could so I utilised the jQuery LoadTemplate Library
+I decided to use jQuery as it is the the library I am most familiar with.
+I took the appoach to add a  template so I utilised the jQuery LoadTemplate Library.

 ##### Slick Slider